feedzai/openl2d/README.md

 To ensure complete reproducibility, all the models, data (generated or otherwise), and results mentioned in our paper are included in the FiFAR dataset.

-## Creating the Python Environment
+### Creating the Python Environment
 Requirements:
 * anaconda3

-After cloning the repo, please create and activate the Python environment by running
+Before using any of the provided code, to ensure reproducibility, please create and activate the Python environment by running

 ```
 conda env create -f openl2d-environment.yml